datahubio/datahub-cloud-template-dataset/docs/README.md

 <div class="hero">
     <h1 class="hero-title">Documentation<br/>📚</h1>
     <p class="hero-description">Welcome to Datahub Cloud documentation.
-We are constantly trying to improve it so if you notice a gap or want to suggest an improvement please ping us on [discord](https://discord.gg/URNSkepK7z)</p>
+Datahub Cloud is your stupidly simple and fast tool for turning your data stories or datasets on GitHub into a published, shareable site.
+It converts raw data and Markdown files into beautifully presented, interactive sites.</p>
 </div>

-# Docs

-## Datahub Cloud in a nutshell

-Datahub Cloud is your stupidly simple and fast tool for turning your data stories or datasets on GitHub into a published, shareable site.
-It converts raw data and Markdown files into beautifully presented, interactive sites.

 > [!note]
 > The current version of Datahub Cloud runs only off Github.

-# How to deploy my first site within seconds
+# How to deploy your first site within seconds

 The quickest way to start publishing with Datahub Cloud is to publish our template and customize it to fit your needs.
 You can do that in 5 simple steps: